-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-As of June 30, 2020, the aggregate market value of the registrant's voting Class A common stock and Class B common stock held by non-affiliates of the registrant was \$1,309,078,699 and \$123,649,286, respectively, based on a closing price of \$51.25 per share of the registrant's Class A common stock as reported on The Nasdaq Global Market on June 30, 2020.
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of June 30, 2020, the aggregate market value of the registrant's voting Class A common stock and Class B common stock held by non-affiliates of the registrant was \$1,309,078,699 and \$123,649,286, respectively, based on a closing price of \$51.25 per share of the registrant's Class A common stock as reported on The Nasdaq Global Market on June 30, 2020.
 For purposes of this computation, all officers, directors, and 10% beneficial owners of the registrant are deemed to be affiliates.
 Such determination should not be deemed to be an admission that such officers, directors, or 10% beneficial owners are, in fact, affiliates of the registrant.
 As of February 15, 2021, there were 38,988,594 shares of the registrant's Class A common stock and 31,707,466 shares of the registrant's Class B common stock, each with a par value of \$0.0001 per share, outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive Proxy Statement for its 2021 Annual Meeting of Stockholders to be filed with the Securities and Exchange Commission pursuant to Regulation 14A not later than 120 days after the end of the fiscal year covered by this Annual Report on Form 10-K are incorporated by reference in Part III, Items 10-14 of this Annual Report on Form 10-K.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive Proxy Statement for its 2021 Annual Meeting of Stockholders to be filed with the Securities and Exchange Commission pursuant to Regulation 14A not later than 120 days after the end of the fiscal year covered by this Annual Report on Form 10-K are incorporated by reference in Part III, Items 10-14 of this Annual Report on Form 10-K.